DataShades/file-keeper/docs/index.md

 ```

 /// note

-To use specific storage adapters, you'll need to install extra
+To use specific storage adapters, you may need to install extra
 dependencies.
+Most standard adapters do *not* require extras, but some – like
-Here's a table of available extras:
+those interfacing with external cloud providers – do.
+Here's a table of
+available extras:

 | Storage Type         | Adapter Name             | Extras       | Driver                                                                 |
 |----------------------|--------------------------|--------------|------------------------------------------------------------------------|